Babak Khorramdin: Background

-Masudi noted in his ″Murūj al-dhahab wa maʿādin al-jawāhir″: ″What seems to us to be true and proven is that Bābak was a son of Moṭahhar, the son of Abū Moslem's daughter Fāṭema, and that the Fāṭemīya group of the Khurramites took their name from this Fāṭema, not from Fāṭema the daughter of God's Prophet″.

-The original faith of Babak is uncertain; he was born with the Muslim name of al-Hasan, and his three brothers, Mu'awiya, Abdallah, and Ishaq, also had Muslim names.
-Having a Muslim name is not in itself proof of any religious beliefs, as it was not uncommon for people to have a Muslim name in order "to move freely in Muslim society by virtue of their high position in their own community, such as the Armenian princes" (Crone).
-According to Crone, who follows Al-Waqidi, Babak's parents were probably no more than landless villagers, but knew that Babak and his brothers' futures lay with the Arab warlords of Azerbaijan, and thus as a way of "adapting to the standards of new the world," raised them as Muslims.
+Babak's original faith is uncertain; he was born with the Muslim name of al-Hasan, and his three brothers, Mu'awiya, Abdallah, and Ishaq, also had Muslim names.
+According to Crone, non-Muslims could adopt Muslim names without becoming Muslims, but this was typically the practice of non-Muslim elites "who needed to move freely in Muslim society".
+Since Babak's parents were probably no more than landless villagers (per Crone, following al-Waqidi), this was likely not their reason for giving their sons Muslim names.
+Rather, they knew that "the future of their children lay with the Arab warlords [of Azerbaijan], and so brought them up to think of themselves as Muslims."

 Early life

 During Babak's youth, his travelling father was killed near Sabalan.
 Till the age of twelve, Babak worked as a cowherd, and afterwards entered the service of an Arab warlord named Shibl ibn al-Muthanna al-Azdi in Sarab, where he worked as a groom and servant.
 The ghilman ("slaves") of Shibl taught Babak how to play the lute.
 Babak also learned to recite poetry, probably in the local Adhari dialect.
 According to the 11th-century writer Abu'l Ma'ali, Babak played the lute and sang songs for the locals whilst working as a fruit vendor in the village.
 Babak later established himself in the city of Tabriz.
 There he worked under another Arab warlord, Muhammad ibn Rawwad Azdi for two years, until he reached adulthood and left for his village, Bilalabad.
 There Babak encountered a wealthy and influential landlord named Javidhan, who was reportedly impressed with the latters cleverness, and as result recruited him into his service.
 Unlike the previous men Babak had served, Javidhan was a local Iranian, and the leader of one of the two Khurramite movements in Azerbaijan.
 The leader of the other Khurramite movement was a certain Abu Imran, who often clashed with Javidhans forces.
 During one of the clashes, Abu Imran was defeated and killed, whilst Javidhan was mortally wounded, dying three days later.
 Javidhan was succeeded by Babak, who had already converted to Khurramism under the latters service.
 It was most probably during this period that Babak changed his name from al-Hasan to Babak.